Skip to content

 • Social Security: Social Security checks will continue to be dispersed during a government shutdown because they are classified as mandatory spending.
 Limited available staff will work to ensure the Social Security Administration’s field offices will remain open as well in order to assist with applications for benefits, requests for appeals and issuance of original or replacement Social Security cards.

 • Medicare/Medicaid: Because Medicare and Medicaid are also mandatory spending programs, beneficiaries will continue to receive their benefits.
+1-800-MEDICARE will continue to be available 24 hours a day, seven days a week, to provide help to Medicare beneficiaries with Medicare Open Enrollment issues or other inquiries.
+Should a lapse in appropriations extend into the Medicare Open Enrollment period that begins October 15th, individuals would be able to continue to use Medicare.gov, call 1-800-MEDICARE, or contact a Medicare health or drug plan to join, switch, or drop a plan.
 You may experience delays in Medicare card replacement and benefit verification, as many staff will be furloughed.
 Hospitals and medical providers might experience delays in receiving payment from Medicare.

 • Supplemental Nutrition Assistance Program (SNAP): Though funding for the SNAP program is mandatory, the ability to send out “food stamp” benefits could be affected by a shutdown.
 The USDA will only be allowed to send out SNAP benefits to recipients for 30 days after the beginning of a shutdown.
 If the shutdown persists further, SNAP benefits will run out.
 In addition, during any shutdown, stores are not able to renew their Electronic Benefit Transfer (EBT) card licenses, so those whose licenses expire will not be able to accept SNAP benefits during a shutdown.
-The Connecticut Food Bank and Food Pantries have locations throughout the state and can offer assistance during a shutdown.
+Connecticut Foodshare and Food Pantries have locations throughout the state and can offer assistance during a shutdown.
+Find a Food Pantry or Meal Program with 211.
+Find a Connecticut Foodshare Mobile Pantry with Connecticut Foodshare.
+SNAP Application Assistance from Connecticut Foodshare staff offers bi-lingual (English and Spanish) assistance with SNAP applications, Monday-Friday 8:30a-4:30p.
+Call 860-856-4357.
+Community Resources from Connecticut Foodshare.

 • Temporary Assistance for Needy Families (TANF): The TANF program is a grant given to each state to run its welfare program.
 As such, access to TANF benefits will vary state by state during a shutdown and funds may run out unless states fund the programs as part of their own budget process.

 • Passports: Scheduled passport and visa services in the United States and the US Embassies and Consulates overseas will continue during a government shutdown.
-However, passport services administered in buildings run by temporarily shuttered agencies will likely be suspended.
+Passport agencies and offices will continue to process applications, provide expedite services and assist with urgent travel needs.

-• Military and National Security: 1.3 million active-duty troops, along with more than 185,000 Department of Homeland Security employees and 350,000 Department of Defense civilian employees, will continue working every day to keep our country safe but they will not receive their paycheck during a shutdown.
+• Military and National Security: 1.3 million active-duty troops and hundreds of thousands of Department of Defense civilian employees will continue working every day to keep our country safe but they will not receive their paycheck during a shutdown.
 This will strain household budgets for the men and women tasked with keeping our country safe, hurting long-term retention and recruitment efforts.
 Some vital security operations will be disrupted, and servicemembers could see their access to medical care, child care, and some on-base facilities limited.

 • The Coast Guard Academy: All service academies have special status to continue certain operations.
 Faculty who are career military and civilian staff members who have been deemed mission critical will continue teaching throughout a government shutdown.
 Some civilian staff members will be furloughed, causing interruptions for some classes, extracurriculars, sports, and certain school services.
 During the 2018-2019 shutdown, 160 civilian employees at the Academy were furloughed, causing class sizes to increase.
 During that period, cadets did not receive the bimonthly stipend payments they often rely upon.